kridel-lab/Kridel-Lab-Website/Team.md

 **Michael He, PhD**

 Michael has recently joined the lab after completing his PhD in Melbourne at the Peter Mac.
-He comes to us with great exertise in CRIPR-Cas9 screens that he is no applying to lymphoma.
+He comes to us with great expertise in CRIPR-Cas9 screens that he is now applying to lymphoma.

 **Anjali Silva, PhD**